 Please, I would realy appreciate any help with this problem.

+Hi, It's not a problem with your graphics card, or the cable, but a problem with the monitor.
+It sounds like there is a blown capacitator on the inverter board within the screen.
+The inverter board is the circuit board that the backlight is mounted on.
 If you were to open up the monitor and look at the inverter board, you might see that one or more of the capacitators are 'bulging' on top, or burst/leaking, and you could snip these off and solder in replacements.
 You would need to obtain schematics for the circuit board to be sure of purchasing the correct one(s).

 If you aren't too comfortable with tackling this sort of thing, I would have to say you're best bet would be to try another monitor. :(